 Anyhoo… if you’re trying to stick with more natural ingredients for your lips, here’s an super-quick & very easy recipe for homemade natural beeswax lip balm in minutes!

 Remember, coconut oil melts at 76 degrees.
 So it’s best not to store these lip balms in your coat pockets.
-Even though they’d probably be fine during the winter months, it could make for an oily mess while your coats were in the coat close in the summer months!
+Even though they’d probably be fine during the winter months, it could make for an oily mess if it melted in the warmer temps while your coats were in the coat closet in the summer months!
 It’s best to store these tubs of lip balm in a drawer to assure there’s not a melty mess later.

 Beeswax lip balm